 - Automobiles - Cars have been regarded as status symbols since Henry Ford rolled out the first Model T in the early 20th century.
-The automobiles driven by Gatsby and Tom Buchanan symbolize their attributes as well: Gatsby's car is gaudy and contains all the latest gadgets.
-Tom refers to it as a "circus wagon" (108).
-Tom's drives a coupe, a high-end, traditional, elegant auto.
-In addition to the two men, automobiles symbolize recklessness as evidenced by Gatsby's recklessness with money and the moral recklessness of Daisy as she barrels into Myrtle Wilson, killing her.
+The automobiles driven by Gatsby and Tom Buchanan symbolize their attributes as well: Gatsby’s car is gaudy and contains all the latest gadgets.
+Tom refers to it as a “circus wagon” (108).
+Tom drives a coupe, a high-end, traditional, elegant auto.
+In addition to the two men, automobiles symbolize recklessness as evidenced by Gatsby’s recklessness with money and the moral recklessness of Daisy as she barrels into Myrtle Wilson, killing her.

 Some of the color used in The Great Gatsby includes white, grey, yellow, red, and green

 - Green - Don’t forget that green is the color of money, that Gatsby states that Daisy’s “voice is full of money” (107), a green light shines at the end of Daisy’s dock, and that Jay Gatsby desires wealth as a means to get Daisy.
 The green light is also associated with the American Dream, something Gatsby cannot achieve.

 - Grey - Everything in the Valley of Ashes is colored with grey dust.
-It represents lifelessness and hopelessness (see Valley of Ashes on page 1).
+It represents lifelessness and hopelessness.

 - White - White normally symbolizes purity.
 In The Great Gatsby, it represents false purity.
 Jordan and Daisy, not exactly moral pillars, often wear white.
 Gatsby wears white when meeting Daisy for the first time in five years to give the impression that he has been pure and good, doubtful considering his life of organized crime and bootlegging.